 Lean Library will automatically detect when you are on a website that contains content that the Library Hub subscribes to.
 It will also automatically deliver you open access versions (if one is available), when the Library Hub does not provide subscription access.

-Lean Library puts the Library right into your research workflow no matter where you start your search (e.g. Google, Google Scholar, JSTOR, academia.edu), reducing the chance that you hit a paywall and get asked to pay for access to an article.
+The benefit of having Lean Library in your browser means that you are less likely to miss a resource as it puts the Library right into your research workflow no matter where you start your search (e.g. Google, Google Scholar, JSTOR, academia.edu), reducing the chance that you hit a paywall and get asked to pay for access to an article.

-A button Download for Google Chrome or Download for Mozilla Firefox will display depending which browser you are using.
-Simply click the download button and a pop-up will prompt you to add the extension.
-Depending on your browser you may see a further prompt that asks your permission to add the extension.
+A pop-up will prompt you to install the extension.
+Depending on your browser, you may see a further prompt that asks your permission to add the extension.

 Once installed, continue to use your browser as normal.
-When you next visit a site where you have access thanks to University of Divinity Library Hub subscriptions, as you click on an article to download Lean Library will automatically kick-in by passing the URL to the University of Divinity Library Hub’s proxy server for off campus users.
+When you next visit a website that has access to an article via University of Divinity Library Hub subscriptions, Lean Library will automatically kick-in by passing the URL to the University of Divinity Library Hub’s proxy server for off campus users.
 The first time this happens you will be prompted to authenticate with your usual username and password, but it is only once in a browser session and you won't have to go hunting for any publisher logins.
 The Lean Library icon in your browser will flash green (a sign as on traffic-lights that you're good to go).
 If we don't have subscription access, Lean Library will offer you an open access version as an alternative if one is available.
+Step-by-step information is available here.